fkooman/php-saml-idp/README.md

 - use `Http\Response` objects everywhere
 - WebSSO saml2int (encryption of assertion part is vague, what is "key transport"?!)
 - multi language support
+- major refactor and cleaning before a 1.0 release